QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/index.md

 * 📂 Apps, tools and services
 * ...

-Tasks to do are defined in guides provided by organization such as [CIS](https://www.cisecurity.org/cis-benchmarks) or [ANSSI](https://www.ssi.gouv.fr/uploads/2019/03/linux_configuration-en-v1.2.pdf), while organizations can have their own guide.
+Tasks to do are defined in guides provided by organizations such as [CIS](https://www.cisecurity.org/cis-benchmarks) or [ANSSI](https://www.ssi.gouv.fr/uploads/2019/03/linux_configuration-en-v1.2.pdf), while organizations can have their own guides.
 </div><div>

-**Where to find guides?** 🎓
+**Where can we find guides?** 🎓

 * [Awesome-security-hardening](https://github.com/decalage2/awesome-security-hardening) (4.4k ⭐)
 * [CIS Build Kits](https://learn.cisecurity.org/build-kits) <small>(GPOs or shell scripts)</small> and [Hardened Images](https://www.cisecurity.org/cis-hardened-images)...